How To Customize Maps

 In Individual and Grouped style, however, you can toggle between alphabetical, reversed (Z-A) or automatic (in the oder of first mention in your data table) sorting of map entries in the legend.

-✔️ Show values.
+✔️ Turn on tooltips.
 Shows or hides the numerical value in the tooltip.

 ✔️ Show group names.
 If Grouped map style is chosen, this setting will show the respective group for each map entry in the tooltip on hover.